Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 \section{Magnetic quivers for orthosymplectic CSM theories}

 In this section, a systematic method for constructing magnetic quivers that capture the NS5-branch and $(1,q)$-branch -- $\BNS$ and $\Bpq{1}{q}$ respectively\footnote{For 3d $\Ncal=4$ $\text{CSM}_{q}$ theories, in \cite{Marino:2025uub} the NS5/$(1,\kappa)$ branches are referred to as the A/B branches.} -- of a given orthosymplectic 3d $\Ncal=4$ $\text{CSM}_{q}$ theory is introduced and demonstrated for several examples.
 Firstly, in Section~\ref{subsec:magnetic_quivers_unitary}, the proposal \cite{Marino:2025uub} for unitary 3d $\Ncal=4$ $\text{CSM}_{q}$ theories is reviewed.
-Secondly, in Section~\ref{subsec:magnetic_quivers_OSp} the method is extended to orthosymplectic 3d $\Ncal=4$ $\text{CSM}_{q}$ theories; examples for linear quivers of this class are provided in Sections~\ref{subsubsec:examples_linear_2nodes_N=4},~\ref{subsubsec:examples_linear_3nodes_N=4} and~\ref{subsubsec:general_chain}, while in Section~\ref{subsubsec:circular_examples_N=4} selected examples of circular shape are discussed.
+Secondly, in Section~\ref{subsec:magnetic_quivers_OSp} the method is extended to orthosymplectic 3d $\Ncal=4$ $\text{CSM}_{q}$ theories; examples for linear quivers of this class are provided in Sections~\ref{subsubsec:examples_linear_2nodes_N=4},~\ref{subsubsec:examples_linear_3nodes_N=4}, and~\ref{subsubsec:examples_linear_4nodes_N=4}, while in Section~\ref{subsubsec:general_chain} the generalisation to arbitrarily long quivers of this family is spelled out.
+In Section~\ref{subsubsec:circular_examples_N=4} selected examples of circular shape are discussed.
 Finally, in Section~\ref{subsec:mangetic_quivers_3dN=3} predictions are made for the class of orthosymplectic 3d $\Ncal=3$ $\text{CSM}_{q}$ theories, both in the Lagrangian and in the non-Lagrangian cases.